UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 We will have weekly milestone submissions to ensure that you are making adequate progress towards your goal.

 * For this assignment (April 21), you must fork the assignment, add your name and UD email to the site (requirement 1), and deploy your site without issues.
 Refer to [Part 5 of the walkthrough](https://ud-s24-cisc181.github.io/hw8-webez-basics-walkthrough/webez-basics#5-deploy-your-site) for more information about deploying your site (note that you skip the first step, since we have not damaged the deploy file this time).
-* For the first milestone (April 28), we expect you to achieve at least 3 of the requirements.
+* For the first milestone (April 28), we expect you to achieve at least 3 of the requirements (two new requirements since the first requirement of adding your name).
 * For the second milestone (May 5), we expect you to achieve at least 5 of the requirements.
 * For the third milestone (May 12), we expect you to achieve at least 7 of the requirements.
 * For the final submission (May 19), we expect you to have finished everything.